-CED 600.
+- CED 600.
 INTRODUCTION TO COUNSELING.
 An overview of historical foundations, the role and function of counselors, the counseling relationship, problems and issues, and specialty areas in counseling.
 Ethical standards, principles, theories, decision making models, and legal issues relevant to counseling will also be emphasized.
 Prerequisite or corequisite to every other counseling course.
-3

-CED 601.
+3 - CED 601.
 COUNSELING THEORY.
 An overview of major theoretical approaches.
 Attention is given to philosophical assumptions, key theoretical concepts and major techniques of each.
-3

-CED 602.
+This course may be cross-listed (combined) with other sections of the same course or with another course with similar enough content to warrant combination.
+3 - CED 602.
 ASSESSMENT TECHNIQUES IN COUNSELING.
 Principles of psychological assessment, including concepts necessary for the selection, administration, scoring and interpretation of individual and group tests.
 Lab Fee required.
-3

-CED 604.
+3 - CED 604.
 PRE-PRACTICUM.
 Provides for the development of counseling skills under the supervision of faculty members.
 Course must be taken within the first 21 hours of the program.
 Students must pass this course and demonstrate minimum level of clinical counseling competency.
 Professional liability insurance is required prior to enrollment.
 Grade reported as Credit, No Credit, or In Progress.
 Prerequisites: CED 600, CED 601, CED 630, and corequisites CED 602 and CED 605.
 Lab fee required.
-3

-CED 605.
+3 - CED 605.
 GROUP COUNSELING.
 Introduction to the theory and practice of group counseling.
 Opportunities provided for participation in the facilitation of groups under supervision.
-3

-CED 606.
+3 - CED 606.
 CAREER DEVELOPMENT AND PLACEMENT.
 An introduction to the theories of career development and processes by which occupational/educational and personal/social information may be integrated for career placement and life planning.
-3

-CED 609.
+3 - CED 609.
 COUNSELING PRACTICUM.
 Supervised field experience in selected community or school settings.
 Professional liability insurance is required prior to enrollment.
 Prerequisite: CED 604, 617 or 627.
-3

-CED 610.
+3 - CED 610.
 CLINICAL MENTAL HEALTH COUNSELING INTERNSHIP.
 Supervised 600 hour internship in selected community settings.
 Students may register for 3 hours each of two consecutive semesters or for 6 hours in one semester.
 Professional liability insurance is required prior to enrollment.
 Prerequisite: CED 609 and permission of advisor.
-3-6.

-CED 616.
+3-6. - CED 616.
 SOCIAL AND CULTURAL FOUNDATIONS.
 A study of societal changes and trends in human roles, societal subgroups, and societal interaction patterns.
-3

-CED 617.
+3 - CED 617.
 FOUNDATIONS OF SCHOOL COUNSELING.
 Procedures and techniques of organizing and administering counseling services in elementary/secondary schools and in vocational education programs and the study and application of collaboration skills with the various individuals and subsystems encountered by the school counselor.
-3

-CED 619.
+3 - CED 619.
 SCHOOL COUNSELING INTERNSHIP.
 Supervised internship for one academic year in select educational settings.
 Students must register for 3 hours for two consecutive semesters.
 Professional liability insurance is required prior to enrollment.
 Prerequisite: CED 609 and permission of advisor.
-3-6

-CED 620.
+3-6 - CED 620.
 HUMAN GROWTH AND DEVELOPMENT.
 Advanced study of individual's development throughout the lifespan.
 Particular emphasis will be placed on current issues, multicultural comparisons and the typical and atypical sequence of development, and practical applications of developmental theory in work as a counselor.
-3
+This course may be cross-listed (combined) with other sections of the same course or with another course with similar enough content to warrant combination.
+3 - CED 627.
+FOUNDATIONS OF CLINICAL MENTAL HEALTH COUNSELING.
+Overview of the